EBS vs EFS vs FSx vs S3: How These Storage Options Differ

 EBS vs EFS vs FSx vs S3: what are the differences between them?
 This guide helps you choose the Amazon storage option that is right for your use case.

-Want to get up and running fast in the cloud?
-Contact us today.
+Pilotcore Want to get up and running fast in the cloud?
+We provide cloud and DevOps consulting to startups and small to medium-sized enterprise.
+Schedule a no-obligation call today.

 What are the different types of Amazon Web Services storage options, and which is best to host your data on the cloud?